 Zara wed her long-term boyfriend Mike the Canongate Kirk on Edinburgh's Royal Mile.
 Arriving at the church, Zara Philips looked calm and collected as she and her father Captain Mark Philips entered Canongate Kirk.
 The father-of-the-bride couldn't have looked happier as he walked his only daughter down the aisle to her waiting husband-to-be.

-The royal trio; Prince Harry, Kate Middleton and Prince William, were spotted laughing and smiling outside the church before heading inside for the ceremony.
+The royal trio; Prince Harry, Princess Kate and Prince William, were spotted laughing and smiling outside the church before heading inside for the ceremony.

-The mother-of-the-bride, Princess Anne, looked striking in a peach dress, cream and pink embroidered jacket and an elaborate lace and flower detail fascinator.
+Princess Anne looked striking in a peach dress designed by the Queen’s favourite couturier Stewart Parvin, which she paired with a cream and pink embroidered jacket and an elaborate lace and flower detail fascinator.

-Zara's uncle Prince Charles and his wife the Duchess of Cornwall made the trip from London up to Edinburgh to be apart of the then 30-year-old's special day.
+Zara's uncle King Charles and his wife Queen Camilla were also a part of the then-30-year-old's special day.
 Camilla looked lovely in a very pale green coat dress and floral headpiece.

 Zara's grandparents Queen Elizabeth and the late Prince Philip looked incredibly proud as they left the church.
 The Queen looked lovely in a pastel pink ensemble and accessorised with a beautiful diamond lapel brooch.

 Mike couldn't wipe the smile from his face as he emerged from the church with his new wife.